telerik/blazor-docs/installation/nuget.md

 ## Access NuGet Packages behind Firewall

-To access the Telerik NuGet feed behind a firewall that restricts outgoing requests, you may need to white-list the following domains:
+To access the Telerik NuGet feed behind a firewall that restricts outgoing requests, you may need to allow the following domains:

 * `nuget.telerik.com`, which provides authentication and license verification
 * `downloads.cdn.telerik.com`, which hosts the NuGet packages